jennaiori/shipp/README.md

 ## Usage

-An example case is given in `examples/example1.py`.
+An example case is given in the folder `examples/`.

-The folder `experiments/` contains advanced application of the code used for scientific conferences and publications.
+The folder `experiments/` contains advanced applications of the code used for scientific conferences and publications.

 ## Future developments
 - Publish package on PyPI